roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 to browse through the multiple "pages".

 The application periodically checks for new messages and will update the display if new emails arrived.
-You can force this check manually by clicking the *Refresh* button in mail view the toolbar.
+You can force this check manually by clicking the *Refresh* button in the email view toolbar.

 .. index:: Read